-That is another simple sin in you: to bring the ewes and the rams together, and to offer to get your living by the copulation of cattle; to be bawd to a bell-wether, and to betray a she-lamb of a twelvemonth to crooked-pated, old, cuckoldly ram, out of all reasonable match.
-If thou beest not damn'd for this, the devil himself will have no shepherds; I cannot see else how thou shouldst scape.
+That is another simple sin in you, to bring the ewes and the rams together and to offer to get your living by the copulation of cattle; to be bawd to a bell-wether and to betray a she-lamb of a twelvemonth to crooked-pated, old, cuckoldly ram, out of all reasonable match.
+If thou be'st not damned for this, the devil himself will have no shepherds.
+I cannot see else how thou shouldst 'scape.
+Enter ROSALIND as Ganymede.
 Here comes young Master Ganymede, my new mistress's brother.

-[Enter ROSALIND, reading a paper]

-'From the east to western Inde,

-No jewel is like Rosalinde.

-Her worth, being mounted on the wind,

-Through all the world bears Rosalinde.

-All the pictures fairest lin'd

-Are but black to Rosalinde.

-Let no face be kept in mind

-But the fair of Rosalinde.'

-I'll rhyme you so eight years together, dinners, and suppers, and sleeping hours, excepted.
+ROSALIND.
+[Reads.]
+From the east to western Inde No jewel is like Rosalind.
+Her worth being mounted on the wind, Through all the world bears Rosalind.
+All the pictures fairest lined Are but black to Rosalind.
+Let no face be kept in mind But the fair of Rosalind.
+TOUCHSTONE.
+I'll rhyme you so eight years together, dinners and suppers and sleeping hours excepted.
 It is the right butter-women's rank to market.

-Out, fool!

-For a taste:

-If a hart do lack a hind,

-Let him seek out Rosalinde.

-If the cat will after kind,

-So be sure will Rosalinde.

-Winter garments must be lin'd,

-So must slender Rosalinde.

-They that reap must sheaf and bind,

-Then to cart with Rosalinde.

-Sweetest nut hath sourest rind,

-Such a nut is Rosalinde.

-He that sweetest rose will find

-Must find love's prick and Rosalinde.

-This is the very false gallop of verses; why do you infect yourself with them?

-Peace, you dull fool!
-I found them on a tree.
+ROSALIND.
+Out. fool!
+TOUCHSTONE.
+For a taste: If a hart do lack a hind, Let him seek out Rosalind.
+If the cat will after kind.
+So be sure will Rosalind.
+Winter garments must be lined, So must slender Rosalind.
+They that reap must sheaf and bind, Then to cart with Rosalind.
+Sweetest nut hath sourest rind, Such a nut is Rosalind.
+He that sweetest rose will find Must find love's prick, and Rosalind.
+This is the very false gallop of verses.
+Why do you infect yourself with them?
+ROSALIND.
+Peace, you dull fool, I found them on a tree.
+TOUCHSTONE.
 Truly, the tree yields bad fruit.

-I'll graff it with you, and then I shall graff it with a medlar.
-Then it will be the earliest fruit i' th' country; for you'll be rotten ere you be half ripe, and that's the right virtue of the medlar.
+ROSALIND.
+I'll graft it with you, and then I shall graft it with a medlar.
+Then it will be the earliest fruit i' th' country, for you'll be rotten ere you be half ripe, and that's the right virtue of the medlar.
+TOUCHSTONE.

+Enter CELIA as Aliena, reading a paper.
+ROSALIND.
+Peace, here comes my sister, reading.
+Stand aside.
+CELIA.
+[Reads.]
+Why should this a desert be?
+For it is unpeopled?
+No!
+Tongues I'll hang on every tree That shall civil sayings show.
+Some, how brief the life of man Runs his erring pilgrimage, That the streching of a span Buckles in his sum of age; Some, of violated vows 'Twixt the souls of friend and friend.
+But upon the fairest boughs, Or at every sentence' end, Will I "Rosalinda" write.
+Teaching all that read to know The quintessence of every sprite Heaven would in little show.
+Therefore heaven nature charged That one body should be filled With all graces wide-enlarged.
+Nature presently distilled Helen's cheek, but not her heart, Cleopatra's majesty; Atalanta's better part, Sad Lucretia's modesty.
+Thus Rosalind of many parts By heavenly synod was devised, Of many faces, eyes, and hearts To have the touches dearest prized.
+Heaven would that she these gifts should have, And I to live and die her slave.
+ROSALIND.
+O most gentle Jupiter, what tedious homily of love have you wearied your parishioners withal, and never cried "Have patience, good people!"
+CELIA.
+How now!
+Back, friends.
+Shepherd, go off a little.
+Go with him, sirrah.
+TOUCHSTONE.
+Come, shepherd, let us make an honourable retreat, though not with bag and baggage, yet with scrip and scrippage.
+[Exeunt CORIN and TOUCHSTONE.]
+CELIA.
+Didst thou hear these verses?
+ROSALIND.
+O yes, I heard them all, and more too, for some of them had in them more

-You have said; but whether wisely or no, let the forest judge.
+You have said, but whether wisely or no, let the forest judge.